StanfordAHA/CGRAFlowDoc/pnr/intro.md

 Currently everything is implemented in Python and it is compatible with both Python 2 and Python 3.
 In the near future the core-part of the toolchain will be implemented in C++ with Python binding.

+### Place for FPGA
+The placer should be able to place various FPGA placement benchmark such as VPR.
+Titan 23, and ISPD.
+However, because it's not designed to place generic netlists, it may not obtain an optimal solution, or may be very slow to converge.